 Here are a few of my favorite things to do in Ely that I share with my family and friends who come through town to visit me throughout the Summer and Winter.

 The 5.6 mile Bass Lake trail is an ideal Spring and Fall hike.
-The terrain starts out in a forested trail but takes you up along a rocky outcrop with beautiful views of the lake and ends at a refreshing waterfall feature that is fun to swim in.
-This is a medium challenging hike that takes about 2.5 hours to complete.
+The terrain starts out in a forested trail but takes you up along a rocky outcrop with beautiful views of the lake, along a sandy shore that turtles lay their eggs on, and ends at a refreshing waterfall feature that you can sit in a natural pool on the top of the falls.
+It feels really good to swim in the Falls and finish the final 25% of the hike refreshed The Falls are also a great spot for a picnic and there is a shorter trail that is about 1.5 miles long and takes you right to the Falls area.
+The full hike is a medium challenging hike that takes about 2.5 hours to complete.

 A shorter hike is the paved path around Miners Lake that is a bit less than 3 miles and is located super close to town and is an excellent spot to walk after picking up a cup of coffee, or you can cross country ski it in the Winter Months.